PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The bounded Slice family additionally owns one or more direct-source Slice inputs, optionally with direct inputs, while retaining shared/public source adapters.
-The bounded Split family owns one or more outputs from an exclusive direct-source Split, again optionally with direct inputs.
+The bounded Split family owns one or more outputs from a direct-source Split, again optionally with direct inputs, while retaining shared/public source adapters.
 The bounded Add family owns the non-recursive direct-only Add input form.
 The exact pseudo-LeakyRelu diamond is the eleventh family.
 All eleven float-path families share one `ModelIRGraphIndex`/`LayoutState` pass group and run transactionally under